Blog Post View

 • Additional verification measures (e.g., security questions, email verification)

-This method is especially useful for detecting account takeovers, where a cybercriminal gains unauthorized access to a user’s account.
+This method is beneficial for detecting account takeovers, where a cybercriminal gains unauthorized access to a user’s account.

 B. Proximity Analysis and Velocity Checks